 Nutrition For Hiking

-While nothing tastes better than a burger after a long hike, but when you are in training, it really helps to eliminate all inflammatory foods so that your body can recover better from training.
-Download our trail cookies recipe here for a healthy hiking snack that your kids will love!
+Although nothing tastes better than a burger after a long hike, it’s crucial, especially during training, to eliminate all inflammatory foods.
+Consequently, your body can recover better from the training sessions.
+You can download our trail cookies recipe here, providing a healthy hiking snack that your kids will love!

 For more help with nutrition, join our group coaching platform, Be The Hero Academy, and access all our tutorials on optimal nutrition, recipes, shopping lists, and meal plans.
 Click here to get your first week free!